 - meat and seafood from producers committed to animal welfare and using land and resources responsibly

-- plant-based items such as organic oat milk, vegan chicken, and tofu
+- plant-based items, such as organic oat milk, vegan meat, and tofu

 - eggs and dairy from cage-free animals

-- snacks, including chips, dried fruits, and cookies
+- snacks, including chips, dried fruit, and cookies

 - household and beauty items from producers committed to ethical sourcing